rasoulmesghali/network_automation/README.md

 9- Use correct ip, username, password and device_type in order to connect the routers 10- test APIs using postman collections and see the results
 ```

+### How to monogodb

+You need to setup db and with connection credentials and put inside the environment variable then connect to the db.
+There are a variety of options, I uses robo3t, https://robomongo.org/download